wpilibsuite/allwpilib/README-CMake.md

 The following build options are available:

 * `BUILD_SHARED_LIBS` (ON Default)
   * This option will cause CMake to build static libraries instead of shared libraries.
-If this is off, `WITH_JAVA` must be off.
-Otherwise CMake will error.
 * `WITH_CSCORE` (ON Default)
   * This option will cause cscore to be built.
 Turning this off will implicitly disable cameraserver.
 If this is off, the OpenCV build requirement is removed.
 * `WITH_EXAMPLES` (OFF Default)